WP4 • Causal inference for detection and attribution of extreme event pathways

 and (iii) non-stationary relations.

-The improved causal inference methods will also allow us to evaluate the relevance of individual pathways and how these pathways differ among scenarios.
-This functionality will be added to existing causal inference tools in a generic way to be applicable to event types in WP6 and WP7.
+The improved causal inference methods also allows us to evaluate the relevance of individual pathways and how these pathways differ among scenarios.
+This functionality is added to existing causal inference tools in a generic way to be applicable to event types in WP6 and WP7.